prorounak2005/Linux-and-privacy-guide-for-newbies/README.md

 ---

 Linux is the [kernel](https://en.wikipedia.org/wiki/Kernel_(operating_system)).
 The linux operating system which we usually use is comprised of [GNU](https://en.wikipedia.org/wiki/GNU)+[LINUX](https://en.wikipedia.org/wiki/Kernel_(operating_system)).
 So basically Linux is the kernel whereas the GNU is the extensive collection of free software and thats why many people call it (GNU+LINUX).
-Here is the link to the copypasta which many people uses in linux forums and linux community - https://paste.rs/k0F
+Here is the link to the copypasta which many people use in linux forums and linux community - https://paste.rs/k0F

 #### Linux Distributions